-- Solution: Avoid standing/sitting for long periods of time.
-Elevate hips/legs.
+- Solution: Avoid standing or sitting for long periods of time.
+Elevate the hips and legs.
 Support stockings.

 - Q: WHAT CAN I TAKE FOR A COLD?

-- A: Medications for a cold that are okay to take anytime include: Tylenol for a fever or aches, Chlortrimeton for congestion, Sudafed, Benadryl for cough and Afrin nasal spray for nasal congestion.
-Cough drops, Sucrets and a cold mist humidifier is also helpful.
-Over-the-counter cold medications are okay after the fifteenth week.
+- A: Medications for a cold that are okay to take any time include Tylenol for fever or aches, Chlortrimeton for congestion, Sudafed, Benadryl for cough, and Afrin nasal spray for nasal congestion.
+Cough drops, Sucrets, and a cold mist humidifier are also helpful.
+Over-the-counter cold medications are okay after the 15th week.

 - Q: CAN I HAVE SEX?

 - A: Intercourse is safe during pregnancy unless rupture of membranes has occurred, you are having vaginal bleeding, or have had premature labor.
 Spotting is common after intercourse but is not of concern unless it becomes period-like or persists for more than 23 hours.
 Pelvic cramping after intercourse is also common, but if it continues for more than one hour, call our office.

 - Q: SHOULD I SLEEP ON MY BACK?

 - A: As pregnancy advances, you should try to sleep on your side, but if you wake up on your back or can only sleep on your back, it is fine.